What To Do When Someone Asks For A Link

-It probably looked something like this:
+It probably looked something like this (one that we received):

 Hey there,